poke/2 is one of the most important in Drab, so we should go a little bit deeper. Let's assume you have your

 Did you notice

-combination.
+attribute?
+This is an alternative method for defining handler for an event.
 There is a number of such shorthands for most popular events, see documentation for more.

 The event handler function simply replaces the users list with the new one: